fusionpbx/fusionpbx-apps/sessiontalk/README.rst

 The app generates a single activation QR Code for the selected extension.
 The QR Code is good for a single activation of the SessionCloud or the White Label version of the app.
 Re-Using the same QR before it expires will automatically de-activate any app that may already have been activated with this QR Code.

+If enabled, it also generates a Windows Softphone Link that uses the same key as the visible QR code, so if you use the Windows softphone link to activate the Windows App, the QR code is considered "used".
+To activate a mobile app and a softphone, you will need to make sure that the sessiontalk_max_activations is not limited to 1, and that you refresh the page before activating the second device.

-Install the SessionCloud (or your company's rebranded version) app and scan the QR Code from the app login screen.
+Install the SessionCloud (or your company's whitelabel version) app and scan the QR Code from the app login screen.

 The Apps>Devices page is used to track the activated devices.
 You can de-activate or edit a device's line settings including adding additional lines that will show up as additional accounts the next time the mobile device updates.